jprjr/lua-music-visualizer/README.md

 `onload` is called at app start-up, and `onunload` is called when quitting.

+`onreload` is used to signal a reload.
+The program does *not* reload your main script, it just calls your own `onreload` function, which you could use to perform your own reloading procedures.

 For reference, here's all the function signatures you can expose:

 * `onframe(self)`
 * `onchange(self,event)`
 * `onload(self)`
 * `onunload(self)`
+* `onreload(self)`

 # The Lua environment